 \begin{remark} We did not elaborate on the LOTs of the bound on $T_n^{(k+1)}(x)$, which appear in the proof as $cn^{k}$.
 For example, with further induction, one can derive that the constant in front of the $n^{k}$ term is bounded by $\frac{(k+1)k}{2} \nu^{k+2}$.
 The proof is given for completeness in Appendix~\ref{apx:second_LOT}.
-Nevertheless, the explicit form of the constants of the LOTs are less important for us as we aim to pose convergence results, which are typically stated for large $n$.
+Nevertheless, the explicit forms of the constants of the LOTs are less important for us, as we aim to pose convergence results, which are typically stated for large $n$.
 Thus, the explicit forms of the LOTs are omitted. \end{remark}

 Lemma~\ref{lemma:leading_derivative_order} shows that in many cases the bound of $n^2$ for $T^\prime_n(x)$ is very pessimistic and so are the conditions of Theorem~\ref{thm:convergence_cheby} above.
-We therefore define the class of matrices for which we can relax the smoothness requirements from the function. \begin{definition}[$\delta$-condense matrix] Let $0<\delta<1$.
-We call a matrix $A\in \rms$ with $\rho(A)\le 1$ a {\it $\delta$-condense matrix} if any eigenvalue in $[-1,-\delta]\cap[\delta,1]$ is semisimple (its algebraic multiplicity is equal to its geometric multiplicity). \end{definition}
+We therefore define a class of matrices for which we can relax the smoothness requirements imposed on the function. \begin{definition}[$\delta$-condensed matrix] Let $0<\delta<1$.
+We call a matrix $A\in \rms$ with $\rho(A)\le 1$ a {\it $\delta$-condensed matrix} if any eigenvalue in $[-1,-\delta]\cap[\delta,1]$ is semisimple (its algebraic multiplicity is equal to its geometric multiplicity). \end{definition}

-Having the above definition, we get the next convergence result. \begin{corollary} Let $A\in\rms$ be a $\delta$-condense matrix.
-Denote by $m \ge 1$ the size of the largest Jordan block in the Jordan form of $A$, and assume that $f \in C^{m-1}([-1,1])$ such that $f^{(m-1)}$ is absolutely continuous with $f^{(m)}$ of bounded variation.
-Then, the Chebyshev expansion $\mathcal{S}_\infty(f)(A)$ is absolutely convergent. \end{corollary} \begin{proof} We follow the proof of Theorem \ref{thm:convergence_cheby} and modify it as described next.
+Having the above definition, we get the next convergence result. \begin{corollary} Let $A\in\rms$ be a $\delta$-condensed matrix.
+Denote by $m \ge 1$ the size of the largest Jordan block in the Jordan form of $A$, and assume that $f \in C^{m-1}([-1,1])$ such that $f^{(m-1)}$ is absolutely continuous and $f^{(m)}$ of bounded variation.
+Then, the sequence $\mathcal{S}_N(f)(A)$ is absolutely convergent. \end{corollary} \begin{proof} We follow the proof of Theorem \ref{thm:convergence_cheby} and modify it as described next.
 First, using Lemma~\ref{lemma:leading_derivative_order} we replace \eqref{eqn:bound_Jordan_mat_cheby_polynomial_2} with

 for a constant $\widetilde{c_{k_i}}$ that depends on $k_i$ and $\nu$ but is independent of $n$.
 Since by definition $m = \max_{i=1,\ldots, p} k_i$, we can bound